s-chh/PatchRot/README.md

 - PatchRot rotates images and image patches by 0°, 90°, 180°, or 270°.
 - Trains the network to predict the rotation angles of images and image patches via classification.
 - Use a buffer between the patches to avoid trivial solutions like edge continuity.
-- Pre-train at a smaller size and followed by finetuning at the original size.
+- Pre-train at a smaller size, followed by finetuning at the original size.
 - Learn global and patch-level information of images.

 ## Run commands (also available in <a href="run_cifar10.sh">run_cifar10.sh</a>):